hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 8. **`bb_asn2cidr`**
-The `bb_asn2cidr` function retrieves and lists the IPv4 prefixes associated with a specified Autonomous System Number (ASN).
-It accepts either a single ASN as an argument or multiple ASNs from standard input, using `curl` to fetch data from the BGPView API and `jq` to extract the prefixes, suppressing any error output.
+Lists all IPv4 prefixes associated with a specified ASN using the BGPView API.

 ```sh
 bb_asn2cidr() {